The Movie That Changed A Generation Of Girls

 “I literally graduated from high school and left the next day,” says Tyler, who had her 18th birthday while shooting the film.
 “I was really grateful that it got me out of New York and kind of kept me out of trouble.
 I don’t know what I would have been getting up to, you know?”
 It’s a funny sort of comment, considering all the things that she, as Lucy, gets up to on screen: fooling around in an olive grove, getting hit on by a creepy older dude, smoking weed with Jeremy Irons.
 While the explicit arc of the film is Lucy’s hunt for her biological father, the primary tension is over her virginity.
 “You’re in need of a ravishing,” Irons’ character, Alex, tells her early on in the film.
 “I’m waiting,” she replies.
 Not for long, the audience thinks.

-Perhaps he’s right, and perhaps he’s also right to criticize.
+Perhaps he’s right, and perhaps he’s also right to criticise.
 I doubt anyone watched the orgasmic, incestuous threesome in The Dreamers and thought, Aw, just like my first time.
 But Stealing Beauty is a unique entity both in Bertolucci’s canon and in the coming-of-age genre.
-Lucy is the center of everyone’s attention, and yet their watchful gaze is not predatory — though it’s not exactly parental either.
-The film doesn’t so much eroticize this teenager and her virginity; rather, it invites her to relish in her own innate eroticism.
+Lucy is the centre of everyone’s attention, and yet their watchful gaze is not predatory — though it’s not exactly parental either.
+The film doesn’t so much eroticise this teenager and her virginity; rather, it invites her to relish in her own innate eroticism.

-Perhaps he’s right, and perhaps he’s also right to criticize.
+Perhaps he’s right, and perhaps he’s also right to criticise.
 I doubt anyone watched the orgasmic, incestuous threesome in The Dreamers and thought, Aw, just like my first time.
 But Stealing Beauty is a unique entity both in Bertolucci’s canon and in the coming-of-age genre.
-Lucy is the center of everyone’s attention, and yet their watchful gaze is not predatory — though it’s not exactly parental either.
-The film doesn’t so much eroticize this teenager and her virginity; rather, it invites her to relish in her own innate eroticism.
+Lucy is the centre of everyone’s attention, and yet their watchful gaze is not predatory — though it’s not exactly parental either.
+The film doesn’t so much eroticise this teenager and her virginity; rather, it invites her to relish in her own innate eroticism.

 Advertisement